Chapter 5 (Legion)

-"Chapter 5" is the fifth episode of the first season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
+"Chapter 5" is the fifth episode of the first season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
 The episode was written by co-executive producer Peter Calloway and directed by Tim Mielants.
 It originally aired on FX on March 8, 2017.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
 In the episode, David sets out to save Amy from Division 3, although his motivations are pushed by Lenny.

 According to Nielsen Media Research, the episode was seen by an estimated 0.795 million household viewers and gained a 0.4 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the cinematography, character development, performances (particularly Dan Stevens) and ending.